 A business in financial difficulty often presents an opportunity for competitors or principals to acquire valuable business assets at distressed prices.
 Our insolvency attorneys have experience in representing purchasers of assets from distressed businesses, through emergency motions and traditional or “pre-packaged” reorganization plans, to maximize our clients’ business opportunities.

-Our bankruptcy lawyers have specialized experience in counseling both foreign creditors on the procedural hurdles to obtaining favorable treatment of their claims in bankruptcy and in advising debtors and creditors in handling insolvency problems where the collateral is located in a foreign jurisdiction.
-The combination of our bankruptcy knowledge with the special international know-how ensures that our clients receive the highest quality legal service and technical knowledge needed to be competitive in the global marketplace.
+Our bankruptcy lawyers have critical experience in counseling foreign-based creditors on the procedural hurdles to obtaining favorable treatment of their claims in United States-based bankruptcy cases.
+Conversely, our team is able to advise debtors and creditors manage insolvency problems where assets are located in foreign jurisdictions.
+The combination of our bankruptcy expertise and know-how in navigating international disputes ensures that our clients receive the highest quality legal service and technical knowledge needed to be competitive in the global marketplace.

-Our expert business attorneys and real estate transactional attorneys are always involved to properly handle the many sales and other asset dispositions that occur in the bankruptcy or ABC setting.
+Our accomplished business attorneys and real estate transactional attorneys are always available to assist in handling the many sales and other asset dispositions that occur in bankruptcy, receivership and ABC settings.
 We frequently advise institutional lenders in secured and unsecured credit transactions, asset based financing transactions, construction and real estate development lending, and acquisition loans.
-We have the expertise to prepare all the necessary documentation to effect all aspects of structuring, negotiating, documenting, closing, administering, restructuring and working out loan, lease and other transactions.
+We have theability to prepare all the necessary documentation to effect all aspects of structuring, negotiating, documenting, closing, administering, restructuring and working out loan, lease and other transactions.